Portland, Oregon: City hall

-City hall

 Since January 1, 2025, the city of Portland is governed by a mayor–council government system.
 Elected officials include the mayor, a 12-member city council, and a city auditor.
 The city council is responsible for legislative policy, while the mayor appoints a professional city manager who oversees the various bureaus and day-to-day operations of the city.
 The mayor is elected at-large, while the council is elected in four geographic districts using single transferable vote, with 3 winning candidates per district.
 Portland's current form of government was approved by voters in a 2022 ballot measure, with the first elections under the new system held in 2024.

 The Portland Office of Community and Civic Life (formerly Office of Neighborhood Involvement) serves as a conduit between city government and Portland's 95 officially recognized neighborhoods.
 Each neighborhood is represented by a volunteer-based neighborhood association which serves as a liaison between residents of the neighborhood and the city government.
 The city provides funding to neighborhood associations through seven district coalitions, each of which is a geographical grouping of several neighborhood associations.
 Most (but not all) neighborhood associations belong to one of these district coalitions.

 Portland and its surrounding metropolitan area are served by Metro, the United States' only directly elected metropolitan planning organization.
 Metro's charter gives it responsibility for land use and transportation planning, solid waste management, and map development.

 The Multnomah County government provides many services to the Portland area, as do Washington and Clackamas counties to the west and south.

 Fire and emergency services are provided by Portland Fire & Rescue.